 The Two Phases of Workout Injuries and Recovery

 Acute Phase of Injury: This is the first 24 to 48 hours following your injury.
 During this period, you'll often experience sharp, shooting pain followed by swelling.
 This is the body's way of protecting the injured area against further damage, forcing you to reduce pressure on the injured body part.

 Recovery Phase: This follows the acute phase and can last from a few days to a few weeks.
 During the recovery phase, you'll often notice continued swelling, reduced range of motion and tissue soreness.
-If you've sprained your ankle or knee, you'll have trouble putting weight on the affected leg.
+If you've sprained your foot, ankle or knee, you'll have trouble putting weight on the affected leg.